OpenAdaptAI/OpenAdapt/README.md

 except that we use transformers instead of conventional RPA tools.

 The approach is similar to [Adept.ai](https://adept.ai/), with some key differences:
-1. **We are foundation-model agnostic.**
+1. OpenAdapt is model agnostic;
-1. Instead of requiring the user to prompt the model directly, we prompt it behind the scenes by observing the user's activities;
+1. OpenAdapt models are auto-prompted (prompts are generated automatically), not user-prompted;
-2. In addition to web apps, we work with all types of desktop applications (including virtualized, e.g. Citrix)
+2. OpenAdapt work with all types of desktop applications (including virtualized, e.g. Citrix), including web apps;
-3. We're open source!
+3. OpenAdapt is open source! (license TBD, please see https://github.com/MLDSAI/OpenAdapt/issues/246)

 ## Install